NJUVISION/DHVC/README.md

   via Hierarchical Predictive Learning (arxiv 2024)](https://arxiv.org/pdf/2410.02598).

 ## News
-[2025.2.12] We have reconstructed the code of DHVC-1.0 and uploaded the pretrained models.
+[2025.2.12] We have reconstructed the code and uploaded the pretrained models of DHVC-1.0.

 ### Requirments
 - Python 3.8+